Tupper Saussy was the writer of several books, including Rulers of Evil,

 lasted there for a while until Amazon disabled that service.
 I then submitted it

-that service.
-This synopsis is now at my
+The synopsis is now at a

 Honest Things - He got the blogging itch for about a year in 2005.
 Here